Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Related Work

-\paragraph{Traditional techniques} uses PPTs to achieve a certain level of privacy.
+\textbf{Traditional techniques} uses PPT to achieve a certain level of privacy.
 These may be validated using various tools, such as $k$-anonymity~\cite{samarati2001protecting} or Differential Privacy (DP)~\cite{dwork2008differential}.
 To achieve $k$-anonymity, each individual represented in a data set cannot be distinguished from at least $k - 1$ other individuals.
 Data is typically reduced, as is its granularity, which is likely to impact the predictive performance of machine learning models~\cite{brickell2008cost}.
 On the other hand, to achieve DP, the statistical results of the data set are not supposed to be influenced by an individual's contribution.
 Although DP has gained prominence recently, it is often applied to queries or during the training process in machine learning applications.
 Nevertheless, a few approaches have emerged for releasing differentially private data sets; for instance, ($k$, $\epsilon$)-anonymity~\cite{holohan2017k} uses DP on a given attribute.
-However, their proposal must first guarantee a certain level of $k$-anonymity and then apply the noise to the equivalence classes.
+However, their proposal must first guarantee a certain level of $k$-anonymity and then apply the noise to each group w.r.t QI (equivalence classes).
 Moreover, this technique is applied to a single attribute.
 Recently, Muralidhar et al.~\cite{muralidhar2020epsilon} showed that a fixed $\epsilon$ does not guarantee a certain level of confidentiality or utility on differentially-private data created using noise-added covariances approach nor using added noise to the cumulative distribution function.

-\paragraph{Deep Learning-based solutions} such as CTGAN~\cite{xu2019modeling} emerged as an alternative to traditional techniques.
+\textbf{Deep Learning-based solutions} such as CTGAN~\cite{xu2019modeling} emerged as an alternative to traditional techniques.
 A comparison of generative methods was performed with particular attention to privacy concerns.
-This comparison shows that medical data generated by GANs does not model outliers well and that such models are also vulnerable to membership inference attacks~\cite{yale2019assessing}.
+This comparison shows that medical data generated by GANs does not model outliers well and that such models are also vulnerable to MI attacks~\cite{yale2019assessing}.